MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 ## 4. Core libraries {#spack_core_libraries}

-If you are going to develop MoFEM's core library, it means that you are a core developer and you can install mofem directly from the source.
+If you are going to develop MoFEM's core library, it means that you are a core developer and you can install MoFEM directly from the source.

 Create mofem_install folder in the home directory and clone MoFEM repository:
 ~~~~~